moorepants/moorepants.info/content/blog/introducing-resonance.rst

 - The notebooks mix written text, mathematical equations, static figures, videos, and live Python code that can be executed to create interactive figures.
-- Each notebook introduces a new real vibrating mechanical system as a motivation for learning the subsequent concepts.
+- Each notebook introduces a new real (and hopefully interesting) vibrating mechanical system as a motivation for learning the subsequent concepts.
 - Computational thinking approaches are utilized if possible.
 - The notebooks are licensed under the Creative Commons Attribution license to maximize reuse potential.